Anti-Forging Quantum Data: Cryptographic Verification of Quantum Computational Power: Results and Methods

-\textbf{A general framework.---} An IQP circuit of $n$ qubits can be represented by an $m$-by-$n$ binary matrix $\chi$, where each row represents a Pauli product.
+In Ref.~\cite{IQP08}, Shepherd and Bremner formulate an IQP-based verification protocol and give an explicit construction recipe for the IQP circuits used in the protocol.
+An IQP circuit of $n$ qubits can be represented by an $m$-by-$n$ binary matrix $\chi$, where each row represents a Pauli product.
 For example, a row vector $(1,1,0,0)$ represents $X_1 X_2$, where $X_i$ is the Pauli-$X$ acting on the $i$-th qubit.
 The Hamiltonian is the sum of $m$ Pauli operators, and the resulting IQP circuit is given by the time evolution of the Hamiltonian, i.e., $U_{\rm IQP} := e^{i\theta H}$.
 For example,

-Here, one may choose $\theta = \pi/8$ as considered in Ref.~\cite{IQP08}.
-However, in our framework, we can also cover all possible cases where the angles of each term can be arbitrary, and they may not necessarily be the same.
+Here, one may choose $\theta = \pi/8$ as in the QRC construction~\cite{IQP08}.
+However, one may also consider the general cases where the angles of each term can be arbitrary, i.e., the angles may not necessarily be the same.

-Our verification protocol is similar to the original protocol~\cite{IQP08}, except that the encoding method is largely extended.
-Moreover, we will follow the physical picture previously introduced by the authors in Ref.~\cite{chen_experimental_2018}.
-Explicitly, let us consider a quantum circuit of $n$ qubits: \begin{enumerate}
+Our verification protocol is similar to the original Shepherd-Bremner construction, except that the encoding method is significantly extended.
+Below, following the physical picture previously introduced by the authors in Ref.~\cite{chen_experimental_2018}, we first present an overview of our protocol, and address several differences compared to the Shepherd-Bremner protocol.
+An explicit construction recipe is given in Sec.~\ref{subsec:analysis}.
+Let us consider a quantum circuit of $n$ qubits: \begin{enumerate}

 \item[] \textbf{The quantum cloud verification protocol:} \item[\textbf{Step 1.}] Alice (the verifier) generates one, or multiple, $n$-bit random string(s) $\s:=(s_1,s_2, \cdots,s_n)^T \in\{0,1\}^n$ kept as a secret, where each string is associated with a Pauli product, $\Z_{\s} := Z^{s_1} \otimes \cdots \otimes Z^{s_n}$.